Budibase/website/content/manufacturing/templates/manufacturing-quality-control-checklist/index.md

 These are:

-1. A data layer for storing information on products and quality control tasks.
+1. A data layer for storing information on products and quality control tasks relating to your products or services.
 2. A front-end interface for submitting checklists and analyzing data.

 For a quality control checklist, the data layer includes information on the specific inspection requirements for each product.
 It also stores details of each completed checklist.

 The front-end allows users to submit checklists, view and edit products, and access all data.
 This means giving your users an intuitive interface for calling and manipulating your app’s back-end data.

 The most effective checklist apps provide additional functionality for creating more efficient workflows.
-For example, by automating key admin processes, and integrating with existing solutions.
+For example, by automating key admin processes, streamlining project management, and integrating with inspection tools used in quality checks.

 ## Our manufacturing quality control checklist template

-Our quality control checklist for manufacturing is the fast and cost-effective way to digitize your assurance workflows.
+Our QC checklist template for manufacturing is the fast and cost-effective way to digitize your assurance workflows.

 We’ve built our template for: